osteel/docker-tutorial/README.md

 This repository accompanies a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.

-The current branch covers part 1 of the series - please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-1-a-basic-lemp-stack "Docker for local web development, part 1: a basic LEMP stack") for a detailed explanation.
+The current branch covers part 1 of the series, which is about setting up a basic LEMP stack with Docker Compose.
+Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-1-a-basic-lemp-stack "Docker for local web development, part 1: a basic LEMP stack") for a detailed explanation.

 ## Content